openzipkin/zipkin/zipkin-storage/elasticsearch/README.md

 `ElasticsearchStorage.Builder.index` and `ElasticsearchStorage.Builder.dateSeparator`
 control the daily index format.

-For example, spans with a timestamp falling on 2016/03/19 end up in the index 'zipkin:span-2016-03-19'.
-When the date separator is '.', the index would be 'zipkin:span-2016.03.19'.
+For example, using Elasticsearch 7+, spans with a timestamp falling on 2016/03/19 end up in the index 'zipkin-span-2016-03-19'.
+When the date separator is '.', the index would be 'zipkin-span-2016.03.19'.

 ### String Mapping
 The Zipkin api implies aggregation and exact match (keyword) on string